gurnec/btcrecover/TUTORIAL.md

     Beetlejuice beetlejuice Betelgeuse betelgeuse
     Hotel_california

-Tokens listed on the same line, separated by whitespace, are mutually exclusive. *btcrecover* will try `Cairo` and `bettlejuiceCairoHotel_california`, but it will skip over `Betelgeusebetelgeuse`.
+Tokens listed on the same line, separated by spaces, are mutually exclusive and will never be tried together in a password guess. *btcrecover* will try `Cairo` and `bettlejuiceCairoHotel_california`, but it will skip over `Betelgeusebetelgeuse`.
 Had all four Beetlejuice versions been listed out on separate lines, this would have resulted in trying thousands of additional passwords which we know to be incorrect.
 As is, this token file only needs to try 48 passwords to account for all possible combinations.
-Had they all been on separate lines, it would have to try 1,956 different combinations.
+Had they all been on separate lines, it would have had to try 1,956 different combinations.

 In short, when you’re sure that certain tokens or variations of a token have no chance of appearing together in a password, placing them all on the same line can save a lot of time.

 ### Required Tokens ###